vrnetlab/vrnetlab/README.md

 XR router is GigabitEthernet 0/0/0/0.
 By simply connecting two of these TCP sockets together we can bridge the traffic between those two NICs and this is exactly what tcpbridge is for.
 Use the `--p2p` argument to specify the links.
-The format is X/Y-Z/N where X is the first router and Y is the port on that router.
+The format is X/Y-Z/N where X is the name of the first router and Y is the port on that router.
 Z is the second router and N is the port on the second router.

 To set up more than one p2p link, simply add more mapping separated by space and don't forget to link the virtual routers:
 ```
-docker run -d --name tcpbridge --link vr1:vr1 --link vr2:vr2 --link vr3:vr3 tcpbridge --p2p 1/1-2/1 1/2-3/1
+docker run -d --name tcpbridge --link vr1:vr1 --link vr2:vr2 --link vr3:vr3 tcpbridge --p2p vr1/1-vr2/1 vr1/2-vr3/1
 ```

 The containers expose port 22 for SSH, port 830 for NETCONF and port 5000 is mapped to the virtual serial device.
 All the NICs of the virtual routers are exposed via TCP ports in the range 10001-10099.

 Virtual routers
 ---------------